racingDeveloper/tell-dont-ask-kata/README.md

 # tell don't ask kata
 A legacy refactor kata, focused on the violation of the [tell don't ask](https://pragprog.com/articles/tell-dont-ask) principle and the [anemic domain model](https://martinfowler.com/bliki/AnemicDomainModel.html).

+This is forked from [a java kata](https://github.com/racingDeveloper/tell-dont-ask-kata) created by [@racingDeveloper](https://twitter.com/racingDeveloper) and translated to C# by me.

 ## Instructions
 Here you find a simple order flow application.
 It's able to create orders, do some calculation (totals and taxes), and manage them (approval/reject and shipment).